zhinst/zhinst-toolkit/examples/nodetree.md

 in the ``child_nodes`` function.

 Without any additional flags it returns all the leaf nodes that belong to that node.
-(Leaf nodes will return themself, wildcard and partial nodes will return their child nodes).
+(Leaf nodes will return themselves, wildcard and partial nodes will return their child nodes).

 Since the list of nodes that will be returned is potentially very large, the